shoebob15/CovalenceEngine/notes/asset_handling.md

 max size should be ~1gb

-assets - map string:asset (string is path)
+assets - map string:asset entry (string is path)

 asset loading ref-counting would be based on manual cleanup ( : Destructible)